 iii Changes to board composition

-Investors have had one notable success in removing a director of Fortis Healthcare in May 2018.42 This was in the context of investor concerns as to the board assessment of certain bids for the company, so this is a significant shareholder activism landmark in India.
-Also, in 2019, the board of CG Power and Industrial Solutions removed its promoter from his role as chairman (although this was not the removal of a directorship)43 in the wake of allegations of certain irregularities.
+Investors succeeded in removing a director of Fortis Healthcare in May 2018.41 This was in the context of investor concerns as to the board assessment of certain bids for the company, so this is a significant shareholder activism landmark in India.
+Also, in 2019, the board of CG Power and Industrial Solutions removed its promoter from his role as chairman (although this was not the removal of a directorship)42 in the wake of allegations of certain irregularities.

 In certain cases, shareholders have opposed the reappointment of senior incumbent management as directors.
-For instance, in July 2018, 22.64 per cent45 of the shareholders of HDFC Limited voted against the reappointment of Deepak Parekh, the group chair, as a director.
-Similarly, in September 2018, a significant number of investors opposed the re-election of Kumar Mangalam Birla (head of Aditya Birla Group) to the board of UltraTech Cement.46 Although both reappointments were ultimately approved, this scale of opposition in relation to such senior figures in corporate India is noteworthy.
+For instance, in July 2018, 22.64 per cent44 of the shareholders of HDFC Limited voted against the reappointment of Deepak Parekh, the group chair, as a director.
+Similarly, in September 2018, a significant number of investors opposed the re-election of Kumar Mangalam Birla (head of Aditya Birla Group) to the board of UltraTech Cement.45 Although both reappointments were ultimately approved, this scale of opposition in relation to such senior figures is noteworthy.

 Four regulatory developments are likely to have a bearing on shareholder activism in India going forward.

 First, SEBI has implemented a number of recommendations of the Kotak Committee to improve the governance of listed companies including minimum board quorum requirements, as the inclusion of at least one female director on the board (for the top 1,000 companies by market capitalisation), the enhanced role of certain board committees, the strengthening of independence declaration requirements and the enhancement of certain related party transaction provisions.
 Also, its recommendation on the separation of the role of the CEO from that of the chair will come into effect for the top 500 listed companies by April 2022.
 This should have a positive impact on the corporate governance landscape.